PeculiarVentures/xadesjs/README.md

 npm install xadesjs
 ```

-The npm module has `dist` foldder with the following files:
+The npm module has a `dist` foldder with the following files:

 | Name            | Size   | Description                                    |
 |-----------------|--------|------------------------------------------------|